Apis035/Apis035/README.md

 - [OCaml](https://en.wikipedia.org/wiki/Ocaml) (toolchain is pain to install)
 - [Go](https://en.wikipedia.org/wiki/Go_(programming_language))

+I can't do web programming: HTML, CSS, JavaScript.

-I also browse random GitHub repos occasionally, finding random Windows customization and Blue Archive projects.
+Occasionally browsing random GitHub repos, finding Windows customization and Blue Archive projects.

-You can contact me on Discord: apis035
+The only way to contact: apis035 on Discord

 <!---
 Apis035/Apis035 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.